-- (a) Except as otherwise provided in subsections (c) and (d), the interest of the a protected person in property vested in a conservator is not transferrable or assignable by the protected person.
-An attempted transfer or assignment by the protected person, although ineffective to affect property rights, may give rise to a claim against the protected person for restitution or damages which, subject to presentation and allowance, may be satisfied as provided in Section 428. - (b) Property vested in a conservator by appointment and the interest of the protected person in that property are not subject to levy, garnishment, or similar process for claims against the protected person unless allowed pursuant to Section 428. - (c) A person without knowledge of the conservatorship who in good faith and for security or substantially equivalent value acquires from a protected person or transferee of the protected person property or an interest in property, title to which is vested in the conservator, is protected as if the protected person or transferee had valid title.
-In addition, a third party who deals with the protected person with respect to property vested in a conservator is entitled to any protection provided in other law.
+(a) Except as provided in subsections (c) and (d), the interest of the protected person in property vested in a conservator is not transferrable or assignable by the protected person.
+An attempted transfer or assignment by the protected person, although ineffective to affect property rights, may give rise to a claim against the protected person for restitution or damages which, subject to presentation and allowance, may be satisfied as provided in Section 428.

+(b) Property vested in a conservator by appointment and the interest of the protected person in that property are not subject to levy, garnishment, or similar process for claims against the protected person unless allowed pursuant to Section 428.

+(c) A person without knowledge of the conservatorship who in good faith and for security or substantially equivalent value acquires from a protected person or transferee of the protected person property or an interest in property, title to which is vested in the conservator, is protected as if the protected person or transferee had valid title.